dai-shi/react-hooks-async/README.md

 This function returns an async task that finishes after `milliSeconds`.
 This is a simpler variant of `useAsyncTaskTimeout`.
-The second argument `deps` is the same as usual.
+The second argument `deps` is the same as the previous one.

 #### useAsyncTaskFetch